-But above Nemea, the mountain Apesas presents itself to the view, in which they report Perseus first sacrificed the Greeks, she went to Egypt; but Crotopus the son of Agenor succeeded Jasus in the government, and Sthenelas was the offspring of Crotopus.
+THIS region, however, was denominated from Argus the son of a daughter of Phoroneus, and who reigned after Phoroneus.
+But Pirasus and Phorbas were the offspring of Argus, Triopas was the son of Phorbas, and Jasus and Agenor were the offspring of Triopas.
+Io, therefore, was the daughter of Jasus, whether or not, according to the relation of Herodotus, or the account of the Greeks, she went to Egypt; but Crotopus the son of Agenor succeeded Jasus in the government, and Sthenelas was the offspring of Crotopus.
 But Danaus sailing from Egypt, and having expelled Gelanor the son of Sthenelas, took away the government from the grandsons of Agenor.
 And, indeed, the particulars respecting Danaus, and the daring wickedness of his daughters towards their cousins, are well known to every one, as likewise that, after the death of Danaus, Lynceus obtained the kingdom.
 But the sons of Abas, and the grandsons of Lynceus, so divided the kingdom among themselves, that Acrisius remained at Argos, Proetus possessed Hiræus, Midea, Tyrintha, and the maritime part of the Argolic land, of whose government Tirynthe yet remains as a monument.